This page will help you understand Maryland alcohol laws. That could avoid expensive fines or even jail. And both time and embarrassment.

 - For a first offense, the penalty is having the device for six months.
 A second conviction requires use for one year.
 And for a third or subsequent, the penalty is three years.

-Maryland alcohol laws prohibit open containers of alcohol in a motor vehicle.
+Maryland alcohol laws prohibit open containers of alcohol in a vehicle.

 It’s against the law to operate a boat under the influence of alcohol.
 Doing so with a BAC of 0.08% or higher is operating under the influence (OUI).
 It’s operating while intoxicated (OWI) if the BAC is 0.07% up to 0.08%.

 An OUI conviction includes jail for up to one year.
 There’s also a fine up to $1,000.
 An OWI results in jail for 60 days and a fine of $500.
-Repeat convictions lead to longer imprisonment and higher fines.
+Repeat convictions lead to longer jail time and higher fines.

 Repeat offenses also increase the fines and jail time.